mind2hex/HackTheBox/README.md

 # hackthebox

-Scripts and tools that i wrote/use to solve hackthebox problems
+Scripts that i create to solve machines and challenges from HTB